blue-jay/blue-jay.github.io.hugo/content/views/index.md

 ## View Variables

 There is an easy way to add variables so they are available in the views.
-The **viewmodify** folder contains packages that define variables and add them to the view.Vars map.
+The **viewmodify** folder contains packages that define variables in the view.Vars map.
 Since you are editing the map right before it renders, it will overwrite any other variables that were set in the controllers so it's best to choose names or pick a naming convention for your variables.